kasper-piskorski/docs/pages/documentation/4-migration/JSON-migration.md

 }
 ```

-To migrate all of these types, we need to iterate over the array.
+To migrate all of these types, we need to iterate over the array:

 ```graql-template
 insert